-The general definition of NAV Financing is "a form of lending which takes the NAV of the underlying fund as a collateral".
+The general definition of NAV Financing is "a form of lending which takes the NAV of the underlying assets of a fund as collateral".
 NAV Financing can be applied towards different types of fund portfolios in multiple asset classes.
-These include both liquid and illiquid investment products cutting across equity funds, credit funds (bond or loan), macro funds, commodity funds, funds of hedge funds, single hedge funds, funds of private equity funds, secondaries transactions and more recently single private equity funds in the buyout space.
+These include both liquid and illiquid investment products cutting across equity funds, credit funds (bond or loan), macro funds, commodity funds, funds of hedge funds, single hedge funds, funds of private equity funds, secondaries transactions and the focus of this paper, single private equity funds in the buyout space.

 Within the wide spectrum of assets to which NAV Financing techniques might be applied, the narrower definition of NAV Financing is lending that takes the NAV of a PE buyout portfolio as collateral and this paper will focus on this part of the NAV Financing market.
-Pemberton's NAV Financing strategy is focused on buyout funds and not on venture capital, growth, real estate funds, or other types of investment strategies.
+Pemberton's NAV Financing product suite is focused on buyout funds and not on venture capital, growth, real estate funds, or other types of investment strategies.